By Julie Ershadi

 “The Cat and the Coup”, the brainchild of University of Southern California (USC) Assistant Professor of the Practice of Cinematic Arts Peter Brinson, is a video game that explores the overthrow of Prime Minister Mohammad Mossadegh and his subsequent internal exile.

 ValaNejad created the game’s art style and imagery: a patchwork of geometrical patterns, historic photographs, miniatures (scanned from Los Angeles County Museum of Art’s private collection of manuscripts), and original drawings which he adapted from the backs of envelopes doodled on by Ardeshir Mohasses, the late Iranian artist-cartoonist, who was a friend of his mother.

-Brinson, who teaches in the School of Cinematic Arts’ experimental Interactive Media & Games Division, originally had the idea to create a documentary video game about all of the 20th century coups engineered by the US Central Intelligence Agency (CIA).
+Brinson, who teaches in the School of Cinematic Arts’ experimental Interactive Media & Games Division, originally had the idea to create a documentary video game about all of the 20th Century coups engineered by the United States Central Intelligence Agency (CIA).
 ValaNejad, then Art Director of the USC Game Innovation Lab, offered to collaborate on the project.
-He suggested that Brinson scale the game’s scope down to Mossadegh’s fall in Iran, because it was the first of the CIA’s controversial interventions and the most globally significant.
+He suggested that Brinson scale the game’s scope down to the ‘coup in Iran,’ because it was the first of the CIA’s controversial interventions and the most globally significant.

 “I felt a responsibility to help,” ValaNejad said.
 “I wanted to make sure it didn’t misrepresent Iran and Iranians like I’d seen in Hollywood film productions.”